flancian/garden/Open Letter to Lex.md

 - I thought of writing an [[Open Letter]] to [[Lex Fridman]], given how much I'm into the the [[Open Letters]] pattern, and how I sort of feel he could 'get it'.
   - So here goes :)
+  - And by this I know, like with pretty much always, eventually.